puppetlabs/puppet-docs/source/puppetdb/1.1/configure.markdown

 Replace `<HOST>` with the DB server's hostname.
 Replace `<PORT>` with the port on which PostgreSQL is listening.
 Replace `<DATABASE>` with the name of the database you've created for use with PuppetDB.

+#### Using SSL With PostgreSQL

 It's possible to use SSL to protect connections to the database.
+There are several extra steps and considerations when doing so; see the
+[PostgreSQL SSL setup page][postgres_ssl] for complete details.

-The [PostgreSQL JDBC docs](http://jdbc.postgresql.org/documentation/head/ssl.html) explain how to do this.
-Be sure to add `?ssl=true` to the `subname` setting:
+The main difference in the config file is that you must be sure to add `?ssl=true` to the `subname` setting:

-    subname = //<host>:<port>/<database>?ssl=true
+    subname = //<HOST>:<PORT>/<DATABASE>?ssl=true

-More details for configuring SSL connectivity are available in the [PostgreSQL SSL Setup][postgres_ssl] section.

 ### `gc-interval`